meta00/vital_sqi/docs/source/_examples/raw/plot_data_manipulation.rst

     plt.show()

-.. image-sg:: /_examples/raw/images/sphx_glr_plot_data_manipulation_002.png
-   :alt: plot data manipulation
-   :srcset: /_examples/raw/images/sphx_glr_plot_data_manipulation_002.png
-   :class: sphx-glr-single-img

 ..
-GENERATED FROM PYTHON SOURCE LINES 154-159
+GENERATED FROM PYTHON SOURCE LINES 151-156

 .. code-block:: default
-   :lineno-start: 155
+   :lineno-start: 152

     ### Example of splitting the whole data into subsegment using frequency domian for ECG.